 Material

-Students are given a blank game sheet (FR21) and write the numbers 0-8 in the boxes, repeating them at will until all the boxes are filled.
+Students are given a blank game sheet (FR21) and write the numbers 0 to 8 in the boxes, repeating them at will until all the boxes are filled.
 Students then work in groups of two, three or four.
 The student who starts the game spins the two wheels and performs the operation indicated.
-If the box indicating the answer is free on their game sheet, the student places a token on the number.
+If the box indicating the answer is free on their game sheet, the student places a counter on the number.
 The next student then plays.
-If there is already a chip on the desired number, the next student plays.
-The game continues until a student has completed all the squares in a row on their game sheet.
+If there is already a counter on the desired number, the next student plays.
+The game continues until a student has covered all the squares in a row on their game sheet.

 Activity 5: Related Operations